 TerraCorps celebrates difference and embraces the impact that diversity of thought, experience, and identity has on our organization.
 Please visit our website, review our Leadership Structure Page and read our staff bios.
 If you are comfortable doing so, please tell us in your cover letter why you would consider yourself to be a cultural add to our organization.

-TerraCorps is an equal opportunity employer.
+TerraCorps is an affirmative action-equal opportunity employer.
 Women, people of color, and LGBTQ+ individuals are encouraged to apply.
 Experience with national service, and more specifically, AmeriCorps or TerraCorps experience a plus.
 Compensation: $40-$50K salary commensurate with experience; health & supplemental insurance benefits, retirement plan w/company match, FSA, paid time off (3 weeks vacation, 10 flex-holidays, 8 personal days, sabbatical after 5 years), paid parking, and a flexible schedule.

 Please note how you heard about this position in your cover letter.
 When you submit your application we also invite you to answer a few questions that will help us learn about the people and communities represented in our applicant pool.
 Take a look to learn more about why we’re doing this.